battle-tactics-strategies

 Riding skill directly influenced three key capabilities: speed of movement on the battlefield, the ability to deliver shock when charging, and the endurance to pursue a broken enemy.
 Commanders prized riders who could handle their mounts in the chaos of battle, as even a momentary loss of control could open a fatal gap.
 The finest ancient cavalrymen, such as the Companion cavalry of Alexander the Great, were trained from youth in gymnasiums and hunting grounds, where riding and weapon handling were inseparable.

 Beyond individual proficiency, riding skill enabled tactical flexibility.
 A unit of skilled horsemen could feign retreat without actually breaking discipline, tempting the enemy into a disorganized pursuit—a tactic used brilliantly by the Parthians at the Battle of Carrhae in 53 BC.
 That day, Parthian cataphracts (heavily armored cavalry) and horse archers defeated a Roman army through superior mobility and riding discipline, proving that training and skill could overcome even the legions.
+The Parthian system showed that cavalry, when properly trained and led, could neutralize the advantages of the most formidable infantry.

 Becoming a competent cavalryman required years of practice.
 Young riders in nomadic societies learned to ride before they could walk, often using sheep or small horses.
 In settled civilizations like Greece, Persia, and Rome, formal training schools existed.
 The Roman equites (cavalry) trained in riding exercises called hippika gymnasia, which included armed drills, jumping obstacles, and riding in formation.
+These exercises were often conducted in purpose-built training grounds that simulated battlefield conditions.

 Equipment evolved to complement riding skill.
 Without stirrups, a rider's seat was precarious.
 To stay mounted during a charge, riders used a deep, curved saddle (like the Roman clibanarius saddle) with four horns that gripped the thighs.
 The saddle, combined with a breastplate and girth, helped transmit the horse's power into the lance or sword strike.
 Horses were often trained to kick, bite, and not shy from the noise of battle.
-The best horses came from renowned breeds: Nisean horses from Persia, ferghana horses from Central Asia, and Celtic ponies from Gaul.
+The best horses came from renowned breeds: Nisean horses from Persia, Ferghana horses from Central Asia, and Celtic ponies from Gaul.

 Weapons varied by role.
 Light cavalry (like Numidians) carried javelins and a small shield, relying on speed to harass without engaging directly.
 Heavy cavalry (like the Macedonian Companions) wielded the xyston (a long lance) and wore bronze or iron armor.
 The choice of weapon was intimately tied to riding ability—a lightly armored skirmisher needed sharp reflexes to throw javelins from a galloping horse, while a cataphract needed immense strength and balance to deliver a lance charge.

 Horses themselves were conditioned for warfare.
 They were fed grain to increase stamina, exercised on varied terrain, and accustomed to the sounds of trumpets, clashing weapons, and shouting.
 A well-trained warhorse was a weapon in its own right, capable of trampling foot soldiers and biting enemies.
+The best warhorses were also trained to stand their ground without shying—a quality that required months of desensitization exercises.
+In battle, a horse that panicked could destroy an entire formation, which is why cavalry commanders spent as much effort training their mounts as their riders.

 Key Cavalry Tactics in Ancient Battles